-- Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - Before commencing the journey, open and secure the shades on the windscreen and on the driver's and front passenger's windows. - Before commencing the journey, place and secure the flat screen and screen support in the initial position.
-If the screen holder is installed in a TV cabinet: Close TV cabinet. - Before commencing the journey, take off the loose sink and drain basin covers and store them securely in the kitchen unit or the wardrobe. - ▶ Before commencing the journey, fix adjustable tables. - Before commencing the journey, rotate all swivel seats in the direction of travel and lock in position.
+- Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ▶ Before commencing the journey, secure the hinged pull-down bed. - Before commencing the journey, open and secure the shades on the windscreen and on the driver's and front passenger's windows. - Before commencing the journey, place and secure the flat screen and screen support in the initial position.
+If the screen holder is installed in a TV cabinet: Close TV cabinet. - ► Before commencing the journey, take off the loose sink and drain basin covers and store them securely in the kitchen unit or the wardrobe. - Carefully store all moving parts and all loose objects before starting your journey. - ▶ Before commencing the journey, fix adjustable tables. - Before commencing the journey, rotate all swivel seats in the direction of travel and lock in position.
 During the journey, the swivel seats must remain locked in place in the direction of travel. - During the journey, persons are only to sit on the permitted seats (see chapter 4).
 The authorised number of seats is stipulated in the vehicle documents. - Seat belts must be worn by all passengers. - Fasten your seat belts before the beginning of the journey and keep them fastened during the journey. - Always secure children with the children safety equipment prescribed for the respective height and weight. - Factory-set three-point safety belts must be used when attaching child restraint systems. - The base vehicle is a commercial vehicle (small truck).
 Adjust your driving technique accordingly. - In case of underpasses, tunnels or similar obstacles, note the total height of the vehicle (including the roof load). - In winter, the roof must be free of snow and ice before commencing the journey. - Check tyre pressure before a journey or every 2 weeks.
 Wrong tyre pressure causes excessive wear and can lead to damage or even to tyre burst.
 You can lose control of the vehicle. - ▶ Do not operate the heater at petrol stations.
 Danger of explosion! - ▶ Do not operate the heater in closed spaces.
 Danger of suffocation!

-- ▷ Before commencing the journey, distribute the payload evenly within the vehicle (see chapter 3). - When loading the vehicle and when taking a rest from driving, in order to load luggage or food, for example, observe the maximum permissible gross weight and axle loads (refer to vehicle documents). - Before commencing the journey, close and lock, if possible, all inner doors, adjustable partition walls, drawers and flaps.
-Engage the refrigerator door securing device. - ▷ Before commencing the journey, close windows and skylights. - ▷ Before commencing the journey, close all external flaps and lock them. - ▷ Before commencing the journey, remove the external supports and retract the corner steadies or steady legs, which are fitted to the vehicle. - ▷ Before commencing the journey, put the antenna in park position.
+- Before commencing the journey, distribute the payload evenly within the vehicle (see chapter 3). - When loading the vehicle and when taking a rest from driving, in order to load luggage or food, for example, observe the maximum permissible gross weight and axle loads (refer to vehicle documents). - Before commencing the journey, ensure that all cupboard doors, the toilet compartment door and all drawers and flaps are secure.
+Engage the refrigerator door securing device. - ▷ Before commencing the journey, close windows and skylights. - \triangleright Before commencing the journey, close all external flaps and lock them.

-- During the initial journey and each time after changing a wheel, re-tighten the wheel bolts/wheel nuts after 50 km (30 miles).
+- ▷ Before commencing the journey, remove the external supports and retract the corner steadies or steady legs, which are fitted to the vehicle. - ▷ Before commencing the journey, put the antenna in park position. - During the initial journey and each time after changing a wheel, re-tighten the wheel bolts/wheel nuts after 50 km (30 miles).
 Subsequently inspect them at regular intervals in order to ensure that they are firmly seated.
-See chapter 13 for tightening torque. - ▷ Tyres may not be older than 6 years as the material becomes brittle over time (see chapter 13). - When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
+See chapter 13 for tightening torque. - > Tyres may not be older than 6 years as the material becomes brittle over time (see chapter 13). - When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
 When using snow chains, drive slowly (maximum speed 50 km/h) and only on streets which are completely covered with snow.
 Otherwise the vehicle could be damaged.